kuiper2000/tropical-dynamics/_sources/Variability/waves1.md

 \end{align}
 ```

 One advantage of using such non-dimensional equation is that we can apply it to a wide range of parameter space.
+For example, $R_0$ (Rossby number) ranges from 0 to 1.